getsentry/sentry-docs/src/collections/_documentation/integrations/githubenterprise.md

 ---
-title: GitHub
+title: GitHub Enterprise
-sidebar_order: 2
+sidebar_order: 3
 ---
-Sentry’s new Github integration has the following features: commit tracking, issue management, and Github SSO.You can now use the data from your commits to Github to help you find and fix bugs faster.
+Sentry’s new Github Enterprise integration has the following features: commit tracking and issue management..You can now use the data from your commits to Github to help you find and fix bugs faster.

-## Configure Github
+## Configure Github Enterprise

+### Part One: Setup a Github App

+1. Make sure you’ve whitelisted Sentry’s outbound request IPs addresses for your Github Enterprise instance.
+2. In your Github Enterprise organization, navigate to Settings > Developer Settings > Github Apps.
+3. Fill out the resulting form as follows:

+### Part Two: Installing Your Github App to Sentry

 1. In Sentry, navigate to **Organization Settings** > **Integrations**. *Note: only users with Owner and Manager permissions will have access to this page.*
-2. If you have the legacy Github integration installed, you’ll see a button next to Github that says ‘Upgrade.’
-If you do not have the legacy Github integration installed, you’ll see a button that says ‘Install.’
-Click this button.
-3. In the resulting modal, click ‘Add Installation.’
+2. Next to Github Enterprise, click ‘Install.’
+3. Fill out the corresponding form.
+  You can find your domain and app ID on your Sentry Github App page.
+Your private key can also be generated on the app page.
 4. A Github install window should pop up.
 Click ‘Install.’
 5. Select which repositories Sentry should have access to (or, select all repositories).
 6. You should then be redirected back to Sentry.
-7. On your new Github instance in Sentry, click ‘Configure.’
+7. On your new Github Enterprise instance, click ‘Configure.’
 8. Add any repositories from which you want to collect commit data.
 Note: Make sure you have given Sentry access to these repositories in Github.

-Github should now be enabled for all projects under your Sentry organization.
+Github Enterprise should now be enabled for all projects under your Sentry organization.

 ## Commit Tracking